phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_forum
 ---------
-If you want to provide the name of the forum that triggered this notification, that is possible through this notification.
-For example when a new topic is posted.
+If you want to provide the name of the forum that triggered this notification, that is possible through this function.
+For example, when a new topic is posted in a forum.
-Can be omitted if no forum name is required or available.
+This function can be omitted if no forum name is required or available.
 It will be prefixed by the *Forum:* string:

     *Forum:* The forum name

 .. note::

-    The ``forum_name`` variable below is not set in this Tutorial, just shown as an example.
+    The ``forum_name`` variable below is not set in this tutorial, just shown as an example.

 .. code-block:: php